Electronic publishing

-Electronic publishing (also referred to as e-publishing, digital publishing, or online publishing) includes the digital publication of e-books, digital magazines, and the development of digital libraries and catalogues.
-It also includes the editing of books, journals, and magazines to be read on a screen (computer, e-reader, tablet, or smartphone).
+Electronic publishing, also known as e-publishing, digital publishing, or online publishing, includes the digital publication of e-books, digital magazines, and the development of digital libraries and catalogues.
+It also includes the editing of books, journals, and magazines for reading on a screen (computer, e-reader, tablet, or smartphone).

 Overview

 Electronic publishing has become common in scientific publishing, where it has been argued that peer-reviewed scientific journals are in the process of being replaced by electronic publishing.
 It is also becoming common to distribute books, magazines, and newspapers to consumers through tablet reading devices, a market that is growing by millions each year, generated by online vendors such as Apple's iTunes bookstore, Amazon's bookstore for Kindle, and books in the Google Play Bookstore.
 Market research suggested that half of all magazine and newspaper circulation would be via digital delivery by the end of 2015 and that half of all reading in the United States would be done without paper by 2015.

 Although distribution via the Internet (also known as online publishing or web publishing when in the form of a website) is nowadays strongly associated with electronic publishing, there are many non-network electronic publications such as encyclopedias on CD and DVD, as well as technical and reference publications relied on by mobile users and others without reliable and high-speed access to a network.
 Electronic publishing is also being used in the field of test-preparation as well as in developing economies for student education (thus partly replacing conventional books), for it enables content and analytics combined for the benefit of students.
 The use of electronic publishing for textbooks may become more prevalent with Apple Books and Apple's negotiation with the three largest textbook suppliers in the U.S.

 Electronic publishing is increasingly popular in works of fiction.
 Since the companies do not have to order printed books and have them delivered, electronic publishers are able to respond quickly to the changing market demand.
-E-publishing is also making a wider range of books accessible, including books that customers would not find in standard book retailers due to insufficient demand for a traditional "print run".
+E-publishing is also making a wider range of books accessible, including books that customers would not find in standard book retailers due to insufficient demand for a traditional print run.
 E-publication is enabling new authors to release books that would be unlikely to be profitable for traditional publishers.

-While the term "electronic publishing" is primarily used in the 2010s to refer to online and web-based publishers, the term has a history of being used to describe the development of new forms of production, distribution, and user interaction in regard to computer-based production of text and other interactive media.
+While the term electronic publishing is primarily used in the 2010s to refer to online and web-based publishers, the term has a history of being used to describe the development of new forms of production, distribution, and user interaction in regard to computer-based production of text and other interactive media.